-other hand alternate all the time.
-Figure 10g compares the performance of IODA and P/E suspension under a continuous maximum write burst.
-Here, we can clearly see that IODA's benefit is more apparent compared to the benefit of P/E suspension (the gap between the IODA and Suspend lines is larger in Figure 10g than in Figure 10f).
-[Key result #4] Overall, IODA outperforms state-of-the-art methods in delivering deterministic latency, even under maximum write bursts.
+the IODA and Suspend lines is larger in Figure 10(g) than in Figure 10(f)).
+(Key result #4) Overall, IODA outperforms state-of-the-art methods in delivering deterministic latency, even under maximum write bursts.

-- 22 Huaicheng Li, Martin L. Putra, Ronald Shi, Fadhil I. Kurnia, Xing Lin, Jaeyoung Do, Achmad Imam Kistijantoro, Gregory R. Ganger, and Haryadi S. Gunawi - 6.2.6 VS. TTFLASH.
-TTFLASH [10] is a "tiny-tail" flash controller design by pushing GCs to a finer-granularity (i.e., chip level) and perform them rotationally.
+6.2.6 Versus TTFLASH.
+TTFLASH [10] is a "tiny-tail" flash controller design by pushing GCs to a finer granularity (i.e., chip level) and performing them rotationally.
 We followed TTFLASH firmware organizations and implemented TTFLASH logics in FEMU.
-Figure 10h shows IODA can achieve similar predictable latencies as a RAID-5 array of four TTFLASH drives.
-However, TTFLASH's internal RAIN [69] layout shrinks per-drive capacity and throughput as one channel is dedicated for in-device parity maintenance (25% degradation, not shown).
-We would also like to further stress that IODA design achieves predictable I/Os without heavily re-architecting the flash firmware/controller as TTFLASH does (§3.3), thus distinguishing itself in its unique design context (host/device co-design), principles (simplicity for deployment), and technical challenges (PLM refinement and management, as well as host OS predictable I/O stack design). - 6.2.7 vs. MittOS.
-MittOS [39] advocates a SLO-aware interface to allow quick I/O fail-over to replicas for fast response.
-It relies on "open/white-box" device knowledge to make OS-level predictions, thus not applicable for commercial devices.
-As shown in Figure 10i, MittOS loses to IODA as I/O fail-over might also be slow if the target node/device is busy.
-IODA's PL{Win} approach eliminates the gap here.
-A side note, MittOS's I/O fast-rejecting interface is based on OS-level prediction to the underlying "profiled" devices, while IODA per-IO predictability flag (PL{IO}) is lightweight and accurate with host/device collaboration.
+Figure 10(h) shows that IODA can achieve similar predictable latencies as a RAID-5 array of four TTFLASH drives.
+However, TTFLASH's internal RAIN [69] layout shrinks per-drive capacity and throughput, as one channel is dedicated for in-device parity maintenance (25% degradation, not shown).
+We would also like to further stress that IODA design achieves predictable I/Os without heavily re-architecting the flash firmware/controller as TTFLASH does (Section 3.3), thus distinguishing itself in its unique design context (host/device co-design), principles (simplicity for deployment), and technical challenges (PLM refinement and management, as well as host OS predictable I/O stack design).

+6.2.7 Versus MittOS.
+MittOS [39] advocates an SLO-aware interface to allow quick I/O fail-over to replicas for fast response.
+It relies on "open/white-box" device knowledge to make OS-level predictions and thus is not applicable for commercial devices.
+As shown in Figure 10(i), MittOS loses to IODA, as I/O fail-over might also be slow if the target node/device is busy.
+IODA's $PL{Win}$ approach eliminates the gap here.
+A side note, MittOS's I/O fast-rejecting interface is based on OS-level prediction to the underlying "profiled" devices, whereas IODA per-IO predictability flag ( $PL{IO}$ ) is lightweight and accurate with host/device collaboration.